Understanding Employee Journey Mapping for Better Engagement

-Journey Mapping also help you nail that perfect hire who fits into your company culture.
+Journey Mapping also helps you nail that perfect hire who fits into your company culture.
 Most of the time, hires are mainly done on skills and not on alignment with company experience.
 It results in the new hires being unsatisfied and leaving within the first few months.

 3. Fruitful Spending

 A company spends a lot of money on hiring and managing a workforce.
-Since you can never have enough funds, it is wise to invest it safely.
+Since you can never have enough funds, it is wise to invest them safely.
 So, you should handle your finances wisely in maintaining your staff.